-The Borough is also home to The Royal Hospital Chelsea along with 3 Fire Stations: North Kensington,

-Kensington, and Chelsea, a Police station in Kensington and an Ambulance Station in North Kensington
+The Borough is also home to The Royal Hospital Chelsea along with 3 Fire Stations: North Kensington, Kensington, and Chelsea, a Police station in Kensington and an Ambulance Station in North Kensington.

-There are three major shopping destinations in High Street Kensington, the Kings Road Chelsea and Sloane Square and Street, with the Cadogan Estate which encompasses the latter two and some other streets in the area see approximately 1,000,000 visitors a week, there is also the world-renowned Portobello Road Market in North of the Borough which sees approximately 100,000 visitors a week.
+There are three major shopping destinations in High Street Kensington, the Kings Road Chelsea and Sloane Square/ Street.
+Additionally, there is the world-renowned Portobello Road Market in North of the Borough which sees approximately 100,000 visitors a week.

-There is a range of educational institutions in the borough, both independent and state-funded, 72 primary and secondary schools with two colleges and several higher education institutions, including Imperial College London.
+There is a range of educational institutions in the borough including both independent and state-funded primary and secondary schools, colleges and several higher education institutions, including Imperial College London.

-Transport Infrastructure
+7.5 Transport Infrastructure